hci-sys/LearningInNature/uxdesignoverview.md

 ### Summary

 The participant for our usability test was a sophomore attending Williams College.
 We chose this participant because she is enthusiastic about hiking and enjoy going on a weekly trip around the beautiful purple valley.
 With this knowledge, the team figured she would be the perfect candidate to test out our app and to see if our prototype design was somewhat feasible.
 We conducted our usability test in Eco Cafe, where its central and quiet during after- hours.
 This allowed us and our participant to focus on the task at hand and provide a space to free the mind and provide a clear discussion.
 During the usability test, Gaurnett was the main one communicating with our user.
 Eric acted as the \"computer\".
-Rudy assisted with making notes about what happened during the test such as the user feedback and questions during the test, flaws in the design that led to the customer performing the wrong action thus not receiving her desired result and improvements we can make based on the interaction between Gaurnett and the user.
+Rudy assisted with making notes about what happened during the test such as the user feedback and questions during the test, flaws in the design that led to the user performing the wrong action thus not receiving her desired result and improvements we can make based on the interaction between Gaurnett and the user.

 We introduced the project by giving a synopsis of the problem that we are trying to solve as well as who we are trying to serve.
 This allowed us to give a general overview of the project and give the participant an idea of what we are trying to do.
 Afterwards we explained the tasks one by one that we would like her to perform.
 We then observed her as she went through the app and then made notes on issues that came up.
 One issue was that we did not have a sign up button on the login screen.
 Another issue we had was when she tried to identify the plant.
 She tapped the focal box to take the picture instead of tapping the “Identify This” button.